Jan-Kleveta/Outdoor_E-Shop/README.md

 ---

 ### Frontend
-- **Next.js 14** – Framework supporting SSR and CSR for a fast and SEO-friendly UI
+- **Next.js 15.3** – Framework supporting SSR and CSR for building a fast and SEO-friendly UI
-- **React 18** – Component-based library for building dynamic user interfaces
+- **React 19** – Component-based library for building dynamic user interfaces
 - **TypeScript** – Strong typing for maintainable and safe frontend code
-- **TanStack** – Data fetching from the backend
+- **TanStack Query** – Efficient data fetching and state synchronization with the backend
+- **Zustand** – Lightweight state management for React
+- **Swiper** – Modern and flexible carousel/slider component

 ---